The Ultimate Guide to the Louvre

 Carry a Power Bank

 A power bank is essential if you want to take pictures and navigate the Louvre with your phone all day.
-The last time I visited, I entered the Louvre at 9.30 a.m., and two hours later, my phone was dead.
+The last time I visited, I entered the Louvre at 9.30 a.m., and two hours later, I needed to recharge my phone.

 Remember you must show your Louvre ticket whenever you want to access the rooms from the Main Hall.
 If you have your ticket stored on your phone, it is essential that you keep it charged.

-If you don’t want to carry a power bank, remember to print out the ticket.
+If you don’t want to carry a power bank, simply print out the ticket.

 Accessibility in the Louvre